cqse/teamscale-sap-abap-connector/README.md

 component version*** (if applicable - on some SAP Netweaver&reg; systems this option is not available).

 For further details see [section *SAP® Integration* in the Teamscale documentation](https://docs.teamscale.com/tutorial/sap-integration/).

+## Removal

+For removal, use the same tansport approach to import the following transport files.

+**CQIK900945** (files deletion/K900945.CQI / deletion/R900945.CQI)
+This is the removal transport for the Teamscale Connector for SAP Netweaver ABAP.
+It removes all objects in the `/CQSE/` namespace and its subpackages.

 ## License
 **&copy; 2023 CQSE GmbH**